Explain the above mentioned lines from the poem ‘The Heart of the tree’ by Henry Cuyler Bunner.

 Again, on a symbolic level, the act of plantation is an act of goodness — one from which many other acts of goodness will sprout.
 A helpful attitude will grow among people.
 So, plantation is an act that inspires people to do good to others.
 It has the potential to grow the civilization in its true sense.

-Thus the poet glorifies the act of plantation and motivate the readers in planting trees.
+Thus the poet glorifies the act of plantation and motivates the readers in planting trees.

 Just to add up to your answer: